Advertising to kids, not adults, drives sugary cereal sales

 (SOUNDBITE OF ARCHIVED RECORDING)

-LARRY KENNEY: (As Sonny) Can't control myself.
-I'm going cuckoo for Cocoa Puffs.
-Cuckoo for Cocoa Puffs, cuckoo for Cocoa Puffs.
+UNIDENTIFIED ACTOR #1: (As Sonny the Cuckoo Bird) Can't control myself - I'm going cuckoo for Cocoa Puffs, cuckoo for Cocoa Puffs, cuckoo for Cocoa Puffs.

 GODOY: From Cocoa Puffs to Frosted Flakes, these breakfast cereal commercials feature colorful cartoon characters that appeal directly to kids.